-This project will replace or rehabilitate Cooper Street (County Route 706) Bridge over Almonesson Creek/at Almonesson Lake (Bridge 3-K-3).
+This project will replace or rehabilitate Cooper Street (County Route 706) Bridge (Structure # 0803K03) over Almonesson Creek/at Almonesson Lake (Bridge 3-K-3).
 The reinforced concrete single span arch was built circa 1926 and is in need of repair.
-The bridge is rated functionally obsolete with prior inspection recommending widening under the access to a public park

-NJDOT Federal Bridge Inspection Program.
+The bridge is rated functionally obsolete with prior inspection recommending widening under the NJDOT Federal Bridge Inspection Program.
 The bridge has a low sufficiency rating of 65.7.
-East of the bridge offers
+East of the bridge offers access to a public park.